FaisalTamanoJr/Class-Notes/pages/GEETHIC - Lesson 6.md

 >
 > 1. **Buddha -** the representation of enlightenment; hence, Buddhists strive to emulate his life.
 > 2. **Dharma -** all of Buddha’s teachings.
-> 3. **Sangha -** the community of Buddhist monks and nuns who teach the Dharma to the laymen.
+> 3. **Sangha -** the community of Buddhist monks and nuns who teach the Dharma to the lay persons.

 There are two major traditions in Buddhism: *Theravada Buddhism* and *Mahayana Buddhism*.
 The former is dominant in Thailand, Sri Lanka, Laos, Cambodia, and Myanmar; the latter is dominant in China, Japan, Korea, Tibet, Nepal, Bhutan, and Mongolia.